mikus31/MAP675-Assignment-01/README.md

 * Created new folder "stagedata" for data exploration and manipulation. -- dw
 * Moved shapefiles from local temp directory to stagedata folder. -- mm
 * Downloaded and modified the jurisdictional boundary for use as a city outline. --dw
+* Worked on index.html to add title/heading, layers and basic layout for how we want features to sit. --dw